 - (string) reply, representing last element of the list. - (nil), if key does not exists. - Error, if key exist and value stored at the key is not a list.

-If either the specified key does not exist or specified key’s list value is empty, BRPOP blocks the operation until another client executes a command like LPUSH, RPUSH and LINSERT to insert an element in one of the specified key.
-Once new element is present on one of the list values, client returns with the name of the key unblocking it and the popped value.
+If either the specified key does not exist or specified key’s list value is empty, BRPOP blocks the operation until another client executes a command like LPUSH, RPUSH, and LINSERT to insert an element in one of the specified keys.
+Once a new element is present on one of the list values, the client returns with the name of the key unblocking it and the popped value.

 redis host:post> BRPOP <keyname-1> [ <keyname> ] <timeout>